leekelleher/umbraco-contentment/docs/editors/notes.md

 ### How to use the editor?

-Once you have added the configured Data Type to your Document Type, the notes will be displayed on the content page's property panel.
+Once you have added the configured Data Type on your Document Type, the notes will be displayed on the content page's property panel.

 ### How to get the value?